Xplatforms/J2534_OIP_Wrapper/README.md

 # J2534_OIP_Wrapper

 ## Overview
 J2534_OIP_Wrapper is a multi-functional tool designed for J2534 driver emulation and Over-IP communication.
 It allows automotive developers to remotely interface with J2534 devices, simulating, logging, and interrupting the communication for testing and diagnostic purposes.
-The wrapper willbe compatible with PassThru 4.04 and 5.05 versions, ensuring broad support for various J2534 applications and standards.
+The wrapper will be compatible with PassThru 4.04 and 5.05 versions, ensuring broad support for various J2534 applications and standards.

 > **Note:** This project is currently under heavy development.
 Features, APIs, and functionalities are subject to change as improvements and updates are being actively made.